 Adding negative margin to an element pushes it outside its natural position on the page.
 Use a negative value (e.g., -100) to overlap elements.

-Selecting the center element button will set the element’s right and left margin to auto, leaving the display property unchanged.
+You can center an element horizontally using the Center element button in Style panel > Spacing.
+The Center element button sets the element’s right and left margin to auto, leaving the display property unchanged.
 The margin will automatically fill available space.

 In some situations, margins of adjacent elements combine to form a single margin.
 This is known as collapsing margins and can be confusing since it can be overwritten in some situations and not others.
 Margins of adjacent grid children don’t collapse.